His Convict Bride: Production

 The movie was originally known as Sentenced For Life then For the Term of Her Natural Life; the second title was withdrawn after the threat of legal action by Marcus Clarke's daughter due to its similarity to the novel For the Term of His Natural Life.
 However, the film is more inspired by the Gavin's previous colonial works, Assigned to his Wife (1911) and The Assigned Servant (1911).
 It was allegedly based on a true story.

 Agnes Gavin copyrighted her script on 20 September 1917.

 Shooting began in September 1917 in and around Sydney, including at Gavin's studio in Pitt Street.
 While filming a scene in Penrith, a horse backed over a forty-foot cliff with John Gavin on it.
-He had his fall broken by a tree and was rescued with a block and tackle but the horse had to be put down.
+He had his fall broken by a tree and was rescued with a block and tackle, but the horse was put down.

 Gavin made the film aimed at the American market.